What is a harvest mite?

 The larvae are active during the day, especially in dry, sunny weather.
 When a warm-blooded animal comes into contact with the larvae, they swarm onto the animal and attach to the skin, especially on thinly haired areas of skin.
 The larvae feed for two or three days and then drop off onto the ground to complete the life cycle.
-The larvae mite is orange and barely visible to the naked eye.
+The larvae mite is orange and is barely visible to the naked eye.

-What do harvest mites do to cats?
+What do harvest mites do to dogs?

 Contrary to popular belief, the harvest mite larvae do not burrow deep into the skin and live underneath it.
 Instead, the larvae live on the skin’s surface.
 During feeding, they pierce the skin with their small, hooked fangs and inject powerful enzymes that digest skin cells, which become liquefied and are consumed by the larvae.
 The enzymes are irritating to the skin and result in intense itching.
-Itching causes a cat to chew or scratch itself, causing self-inflicted wounds.
+Itching causes the dog to chew or scratch itself, causing self-inflicted wounds.
 The resulting skin lesions vary from crusted spots to areas of hair loss to raw and moist bleeding areas.
-In cats, harvest mites are more commonly found around the ears and between the toes but can be found almost anywhere on the body.
+In dogs, harvest mites are more commonly found around the ears and between the toes but can be found almost anywhere on the body.

 How is harvest mite infestation diagnosed?

 A sudden onset of intense itching during the late summer or early fall suggests that harvest mites or a similar ectoparasite such as fleas may be present.
-Many cats will ingest the biting larvae while grooming and owners may not see any of the characteristically orange insects.
+Many dogs will ingest the biting larvae while grooming and owners may not see any of the characteristically orange insects.